 Your website is THE FACE OF YOUR BUSINESS, and therefore the centre of your digital lead generation campaign.
 Designing a competitive website for lead generation isn’t easy.

 Marketers know that websites are core for everything they do.
-Which is why, when creating a digital marketing strategy, 35% of the research alone focuses on the website.
+This is why, when creating a digital marketing strategy, 35% of the research alone focuses on the website.

 The website is the converter tool.
 Your social media efforts, email marketing, and conference contacts are intended to drive traffic to your website, where you may convert them.